-- 2.1 If the action taken under Stage 1 has not been successful, or it is felt that the case is too serious to be dealt with informally, Stage 2 of the policy will be invoked.
-A meeting of an Enhanced Support Panel shall be convened by Student Support Services managers and can include the Head of Department/ School (or delegate) or Head of College (or delegate) as appropriate.
-The group is led by Student Support Services and can comprise of appropriate representatives of the student's academic department/ school/ college.
-Regardless of who makes up the Enhanced Support Panel, the Head of College and/or Head of Department/ School should be alerted to the activation of Stage 2. - 2.2 As part of this process, a medical assessment or a medical history will be sought.
+- 2.1 If the action taken under Stage 1 has not been successful, or it is felt that the case is too serious to be dealt with informally, Stage 2 of the policy may be invoked.
+A meeting of an Enhanced Support Panel shall be convened by Student Support Services managers or officers and can include the student's AGT, Programme Leader, Dean (or delegate) or Head of College (or delegate) as appropriate.
+The group is led by Student Support Services and can comprise appropriate representatives of the student's academic faculty/ school/ college.
+Regardless of who makes up the Enhanced Support Panel, the Head of College and/or Dean/ AGT should be alerted to the activation of Stage 2. - 2.2 As part of this process, a medical assessment or a formal up-to-date medical report will be sought.
 The student will be strongly encouraged to consent to this, as it will ultimately enable the University to address the student's difficulties in the most effective manner possible and make an accurate assessment of risk.
-The medical assessment will be used to determine the following matters: - the nature and extent of any medical condition from which the student may be experiencing challenges; - their prognosis; - the extent to which it may affect their fitness to study and manage the demands of student life; - any impact it may have or risk it may pose to others; - whether any additional steps should be taken by the University in light of the medical condition to enable the student to study effectively; - whether the student will be receiving any ongoing medical treatment or support. - 2.3 The student will be asked to authorise full disclosure to the University of the results of any medical examination.
-The University recognises that any such information disclosed will constitute "Special Category Data" for the purposes of the Data Protection Act 2018, and will be handled, processed and stored appropriately. - 2.4 Should the student refuse to undertake a medical examination, the University will continue this process based on the information already available, which may limit outcome options due to lack of information. - 2.5 The student will normally be given at least 7 days' notice of the Enhanced Support Panel and informed of the purpose of the meeting.
+The medical assessment will be used to determine the following matters: - the nature and extent of any disability, medical or mental health condition from which the student may be experiencing challenges; - their prognosis; - the extent to which it may affect their fitness to study and manage the demands of student life; - any impact it may have or risk it may pose to others; - whether any additional steps should be taken by the University in light of the condition to enable the student to study effectively; - whether the student is or will be receiving any medical treatment or support. - 2.3 The student will be asked to authorise full disclosure to the University of the results of any medical examination.
+The University recognises that any such information disclosed will constitute "Special Category Data" for the purposes of the Data Protection Act 2018, and will be handled, processed and stored appropriately. - 2.4 Should the student refuse to undertake a medical assessment or provide a letter or report from a medical professional regarding their condition and its impact, the University will continue this process based on the information already available, which may limit outcome options due to lack of information. - 2.5 The student will normally be given at least 7 days' notice of the Enhanced Support Panel and informed of the purpose of the meeting.
 They will also be provided with any documents which will be considered by the panel and asked to provide any documentation they may wish the panel to consider within 48 hours prior to the meeting.
-In emergency situations it may be necessary to hold a meeting with less than 7 days' notice. - 2.6 The student may be accompanied at the meeting by a supportive representative of their choice.
+In emergency situations it may be necessary to hold a meeting with fewer than 7 days' notice. - 2.6 The student may be accompanied at the meeting by a supportive representative of their choice.
 The role of the supporter is to provide advice and emotional support, but is not normally an advocacy role.
 Neither the University nor the student will normally be permitted to be represented by a legal practitioner at meetings or hearings held under these regulations.
 A supporter cannot act both as a witness and as a supporter.